Nilly Robot

 She cried, she begged, and the whole time she gripped my arm like I might disappear.
 Which was a fair enough read, honestly.

 When she asked if I wanted this, if I did it on purpose, I didn't have the heart to lie.
-The righteous anger on my behalf was mortifying.
+The righteous anger was mortifying.
 The pity was horrific.
 I have enough of my own pity, thanks.
 The fact is, it was my fault she was here, no matter how much say I had in the matter.
 I did this to her and I hated that I couldn't make her understand that.

 We sat like that for a while, arm in arm, her asking trembling questions, me looming over her like the terrible thing I was.